Thomas & Mercer | 2018

 I don’t know why I thought this was going to be a serial killer “thriller”… I mean, in some ways it is.
 There is a serial killer.
 And cops.
 And stuff is happening.

-I don’t want to give up any spoilers, but I will say this: one of the main reasons I love crime fiction so much – besides the psychologically fascinating elements – is that the good guys win and the bad guys lose.
+I don’t want to give any spoilers, but I will say this: one of the main reasons I love crime fiction so much – besides the psychologically fascinating elements – is that the good guys win and the bad guys lose.

 Kudos to John Marrs for bringing everyone down, I guess.

-In Her Last Move, DS Becca Vincent and Joe Russell are on the task force looking for a serial killer with ever-changing methods and an elusive motive, while dealing with their own personal issues.
+In Her Last Move, DS Becca Vincent and Joe Russell are on a task force looking for a serial killer with ever-changing methods and an elusive motive, while dealing with their own personal issues.
 Her: an adopted daughter she has no time for and can’t connect to.
-And him: a missing sister whose ghost is coming between his marriage.
+And him: a missing sister whose proverbial ghost is coming between his marriage.

 It took a while for me to get into this one because I found the writing protracted and a bit heavy-handed when it came to trying to explain the characters.
 Perhaps that’s because it’s a standalone novel.
 Perhaps it was to up the emotional reactions to the ending.
 I don’t know.
-But the flow just wasn’t as smooth or engaging as I usually gravitate towards.
+But the flow just wasn’t as smooth or engaging as what I usually gravitate towards.

-This criticism only applies to the personal side of the story, because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader is only told about them later.
+This criticism only applies to the personal side of the plot because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader is only told about them later.
 It didn’t feel as though these big, dramatic murders were given the right amount of attention or emotional relevance.

-This was less of an escapist exercise, which we tend to use books for in general, and more of a baseball bat to the face of bad shit that makes the world suck most of the time.
+This was less of an escapist exercise, which I tend to use books for in general, and more of a baseball bat to the face of bad shit that makes the world suck most of the time.
 And I don’t think I liked that.

 I get it.
 But I don’t like it.